JRV7903/jrv7903.github.io/blog/GSoC2025/index.md

 ## Abstract

-This report presents the development of an Intel SPMD Program Compiler (ISPC) backend for GeNN (GPU-Enhanced Neuronal Networks), a code generation framework for accelerated spiking neural network simulations.
-The project aimed to bridge the performance gap between single-threaded CPU implementations and GPU-accelerated simulations by leveraging SIMD (Single Instruction, Multiple Data) parallelization capabilities of modern processors.
+This report presents the development of an Intel SPMD Program Compiler (ISPC) backend for GeNN (GPU-Enhanced Neuronal Networks), a code generation framework for simulating spiking neural networks .
+The primary goal of this project was to reduce the performance gap between single-threaded CPU implementations and GPU-accelerated simulations by exploiting the SIMD (Single Instruction, Multiple Data) parallelism available in modern processors.

-The implementation involved creating a complete ISPC code generation pipeline within GeNN's existing backend architecture, including kernel generation for neuron updates, synaptic processing, and custom operations.
-Benchmarking results and performance evaluations demonstrate significant speedups over single-threaded CPU implementations while maintaining compatibility with existing GeNN models and providing better portability than GPU-only solutions.
+The project involved the development of a ISPC-based code generation backend within GeNN.
+This included kernel generation for neuron updates, synaptic processing, and custom model operations.
+Benchmarking and performance evaluation demonstrate that the ISPC backend achieves considerable speedups over the single-threaded CPU implementations, while retaining full compatibility with existing GeNN models.
+At the same time, it is easier to use and is broadly accessibly compared to GPU solutions.

 ---